tdlazoen/modern_era_philosophy/process.md

 <img align="left" src="visualizations/slide_vis/internetarchive.png" width="65%">

-To the right is a screenshot of a document search on the [Internet Archive](https://www.archive.org).
+To the left is a screenshot of a document search on the [Internet Archive](https://www.archive.org).
 The archive is considered one of the largest libraries of online texts available on the internet.
 This solved some problems, but others arose from the volume of texts available.
 The documents are pulled from a variety of resources, resulting in there being multiples of some works as well as texts in languages other than English - even when the "English" language filter was selected.
 Furthermore, some documents were incomplete and searches for many philosophers returned no results.

 Each document on the Internet Archive had a unique identifier, and their respective metadata and text files could be accessed and downloaded through this identifier (using the [internetarchive](https://internetarchive.readthedocs.io/en/latest/index.html) package).
 I then used Selenium to run a search for each author, and logged the identifiers of texts that were complete and in English.
 These were then logged into a JSON file and the necessary data was obtained through these identifiers.